dvingo/dv.fulcro-template/README.md

   - frontend config via shadow.resource/inline
 - malli with custom registry on the client
 - reitit for URL routing, can be used with malli for parameter coercion
-- pathom 2.2.31
+- pathom 2.4.0
 - pedestal web server using jetty
-- crux database,
+- XTDB database
   - uses single rocks-db node in dev
   - uses in memory node during testing
   - uses rocksdb node + postrgres tx+docs store in production.
-  - stores ring sessions in crux.
+  - stores ring sessions in XTDB.

 # Use it